alcfb/ninteg/README.md

 # NINTEG – Numerical Integration of Stiff ODEs

+A stiff system of ODEs is integrated by Backward Differentiation Formula (BDF) method using automatic step size and order selection.
+The key feature of the code is that it allows users to provide their own in-step solver instead of a Jacobian matrix, giving more control over the integration process.
+In addition, only a linear part of this equation can be resolved, leaving the code to handle a nonlinear part iteratively using the Anderson method.
+The code does not require any external dependencies.

 ## Description

-A stiff system of ODEs, `dx/dt=f(t,x)`, is integrated step-by-step by Backward Differentiation Formula (BDF) in Nordsieck formulation, with automatic step size and order selection.
-According to this method, a non-linear system of algebraic equations, `x - h f(t,x) = b`, must be solved for every time step, where `x` is the unknown vector, `t` is the time, `h` is the step-size, and `b` is the source vector.
-The key feature of the code is that it allows users to provide their own in-step solver instead of a Jacobian matrix, giving more control over the integration process.
-Alternatively, only a linear part of this equation can be resolved, leaving the code to handle a nonlinear part iteratively using the Anderson method.
+The code implements the BDF method for the system of ODEs, `dx/dt=f(t,x)`, where `x` is the unknown vector, `t` is the time, and `h` is the step-size.
+BDF method is an `A`-stable implicit multistep algorithm.
+In this implementation, solution is represented by the Nordsieck vector, `z = (x,hx',h^2x''/2!,...,h^q x^(q)/q!)`, allowing efficiently change step size `h` and order `q` of the integration scheme to control the local truncation error.
+The algorithm generally follows the LSODE method with that difference that the solution of in-step equation, `x - h f(t,x) = b`, is user-provided.
+The Anderson method is built-in to solve the in-step non-linear equation.

 ## Usage
 Solve `dx/dt = a x` on time interval `0 < t < 1` for initial value `x(0) = 1` and parameter `a = -1.5`,